 Our oil and natural gas development, production and related operations are subject to extensive rules and regulations promulgated by federal, state, tribal and local authorities and agencies.
 For example, North Dakota and Montana require permits for drilling operations, drilling bonds and reports concerning operations and impose other requirements relating to the development and production of oil and natural gas.
-Such states may also have statutes or regulations addressing conservation matters, including provisions for the unitization or pooling of oil and natural gas properties, limitations or prohibitions on the venting of flaring of natural gas, the location of wells, the method of drilling and casing wells, the surface use and restoration of properties upon which wells are drilled, the sourcing and disposal of water used in the process of drilling, completion and abandonment, the establishment of maximum rates of production from wells, and the regulation of spacing. plugging and abandonment of such wells.
+Such states may also have statutes or regulations addressing conservation matters, including provisions for the unitization or pooling of oil and natural gas properties, limitations or prohibitions on the venting or flaring of natural gas, the location of wells, the method of drilling and casing wells, the surface use and restoration of properties upon which wells are drilled, the sourcing and disposal of water used in the process of drilling, completion and abandonment, the establishment of maximum rates of production from wells, and the regulation of spacing, plugging and abandonment of such wells.
 Moreover, the federal government and its agencies have from time to time, imposed or considered imposing new or more stringent rules or policies that impact oil and gas exploration and production operations, including pausing or withholding acreage from lease sales and increasing royalty rates on federal lands, restricting national oil and gas exports and related infrastructure, and regulating or taxing emissions from production facilities.
 The effect of these regulations is to limit the amount of oil and natural gas that we can produce from our wells and to limit the number of wells or the locations at which we can drill.
 Moreover, many states impose a production or severance tax with respect to the production and sale of oil, natural gas and NGLs within their jurisdictions.
 Failure to comply with any such rules and regulations can result in substantial penalties.
-The regulatory burden on the oil and natural gas industry will most likely increase our cost of doing business and may affect our profitability.
-Because such rules and regulations are frequently amended or reinterpreted, we are unable to predict the future cost or impact of complying with such laws.
-Significant expenditures may be required to comply with governmental laws and regulations and may have a material adverse effect on our financial condition and results of operations.
+The regulatory burden on the oil and natural gas industry will most likely increase our cost of doing business and may affect our profitability comply with governmental laws and regulations and may have a material adverse effect on our financial condition and results of operations.
 Additionally, currently unforeseen environmental incidents may occur or past non-compliance with environmental laws or regulations may be discovered.
 Therefore, we are unable to predict the future costs or impact of compliance.
 Additional proposals and proceedings that affect the oil and natural gas industry are regularly considered by Congress, the states, FERC, EPA and the courts.
 We cannot predict when or whether any such proposals may become effective.